-With such a serious and chronic illness as cancer the potential for misdiagnosis is increased and can occur at several different stages of treatment.
-Below is a brief but by no means exhaustive list of ways in which diagnostic errors can occur:
+Given thepotential seriousness of a cancer diagnosis, thechances of being misdiagnosed areworryingly high.
+Below is a brief, but by no means exhaustive, list of ways in which diagnostic errors can occur:

-As well as the above general areas for potential negligence there are also any number of occasions during the often long cancer treatment process, at which misinterpretation or mis-analysis of tests or medical investigations can occur.
-These might include such things as scans, X-rays, sonography or other tests being misinterpreted.
-Samples of tissues, smears, biopsies etc. being mis-read.
-Or it may be the case that sufficient or required examinations may not have been carried out.
+In addition to the above general areas of potential negligence, there are also any number of occasions during the often long cancer treatment process, at which misinterpretation or poor analysis of tests or medical investigations can occur.
+These might include such things as scans, X-rays, ultrasound, or other tests being misinterpreted.
+Samples of tissues, smears, biopsies, for example, can be misread.
+Alternatively, it may be the case that required examinations may not have been carried out.

-It’s clear from the above that treatment of such a complex and serious an illness as cancer presents a huge potential for things to go wrong.
-Thankfully medical staff are extremely dedicated and highly trained professionals.
-However with the best will in the world things can go wrong and mistakes can occur.
+It’s clear from the above that the treatment of cancer in itself presents a potential for things to go wrong.
+Thankfully medical staff are extremely dedicated and highly trained professionals, however, with the best will in the world things can go wrong, and mistakes can occur.
 This is exactly why Doctors and the NHS are professionally insured, and the body such as the NHSLA exists, to deal with claims whereby Doctors have simply got it wrong.